 \subsection{Graph construction}

 Superpoint neighbors in our setting are defined by the minimum distance between their \emph{boundary points}, \ie, points lying near inter-superpoint interfaces.
 Let $N$ be the number of points in a scene, $M$ the number of superpoints, and $B$ the batch size.
-Constructing a superpoint adjacency graph is a critical step in 3D tokenization and largely determines both the computational cost and memory footprint of the overall vision--language pipeline.
+Constructing a superpoint adjacency graph is a critical step in 3D tokenization, as it largely determines both the computational cost and the memory footprint of the overall vision--language pipeline.

-In this section, we compare the proposed \emph{multi-curve voting graph} with a conventional \emph{raw superpoint $k$-nearest-neighbor (KNN)} graph constructed from boundary-based distances between superpoints.
+In this section, we analyze and compare the computational complexity of our proposed \emph{multi-curve voting graph} against a conventional \emph{raw superpoint $k$-nearest-neighbor ($k$-NN)} graph constructed from boundary-based distances.

 \paragraph{Raw KNN-based graph on superpoints.} A brute-force construction compares points across all \emph{distinct} superpoints to identify potential boundary interactions.
 Boundary-aware distances are computed \emph{a posteriori} by aggregating inter-superpoint point-to-point distances (\eg, taking the minimum), followed by a top-$k$ selection step.

-Let $p_i$ denote the number of points in superpoint $i$, such that the total number of points is $N = \sum_i p_i$.
+Specifically, let $p_i$ denote the number of points in superpoint $i$, such that the total number of points is $N = \sum_i p_i$.
 A naive implementation scanning all point pairs across distinct superpoints incurs a computational cost of